 Temperatures aren’t too hot, around 73°F (23°C) and there is little-expected rainfall.

 The same time frame applies for those aiming to travel to the motherland of port wine, Porto, located further north, as well as to the wonders of its nearby wine-growing region or to off-the-beaten-track gems like Coimbra, Braga or Guimaraes.
 You'll surely enjoy the Porto's main sights, including the Dom Luis Bridge and the Lello Bookshop, more during this period of the year than amid crowds of people under the boiling sun.
 Plus the Douro Valley looks particularly charming both in bright-green spring colors and in autumn harvest shades.

 Those whose travel radar has Portuguese islands such as Madeira and its vibrant capital Funchal, famous for places connected with Columbus, won't go wrong by choosing to travel in June or October.
 Nevertheless, it's only fair to say that the weather on the non-inland parts of Portugal is nice throughout the year and doesn’t change much as the months go by.

 Summing up, for these reasons going on a tour to Portugal in spring or fall is the smartest decision you can make.
-The spring months from late March to the end of May are favourable for a colorful getaway whereas September and October are somewhat an extension of summer with great not too hot weather conditions, perfect for long sightseeing walks, and fewer tourists, all totaled making for an overall pleasant travel experience.
+The spring months from late March to the end of May are favorable for a colorful getaway whereas September and October are somewhat an extension of summer with great not too hot weather conditions, perfect for long sightseeing walks, and fewer tourists, all totaled making for an overall pleasant travel experience.